 Many home buyers seeking a new mortgage turn to a savings and loan association (S&L) instead of a traditional bank to get their loan.

-Savings and loan associations are financial institutions that specialize in savings deposits and mortgage loans.
+Savings and loan association management are financial institutions that specialize in savings deposits and mortgage loans.

 These institutions typically work with private investors to coordinate funds for a loan.